fadhli00/MITTR/Phase 6: Lateral Movement/README.md

 The attack sequence follows a structured four-stage process designed to bypass network constraints and exploit credential remnants within the environment.

 **1. Privilege Escalation (Service Hijacking)**
-Operating as a standard user (`FADHLI-WIN10`), the attacker installs and executes a malicious service payload to elevate the session to `NT AUTHORITY\SYSTEM`.
+Operating as a standard user (`FADHLI-WIN10`), the attacker installs and executes a malicious Windows service payload to elevate the session to `NT AUTHORITY\SYSTEM`.
-*(Service manipulation was performed in the previous phase.)*

 **2. Credential Harvesting**
 With SYSTEM privileges obtained (specifically `SeDebugPrivilege`), the attacker accesses LSASS memory to extract the cached NTLM hash of `FADH-WIN10`, a domain/workstation administrator who previously authenticated to the machine.